 19. Inject personality with photos

 Adding a personal touch, such as family photos, is also a welcome way to make any room feel comforting.
 This kitchen wall in bold blue provides the perfect backdrop for displaying a simple string of printed pictures.
 The people and places that hold fond memories of fun times and travel offer an ideal conversation starter.

-To add further decoration and colour the same wall is decorated with colourful cookbooks, retro soup cans upcycled into plant pots, slogan artwork and curios from beach-combing.
+To add further decoration and colour, the same wall is decorated with colourful cookbooks, retro soup cans upcycled into plant pots, slogan artwork and curios from beach-combing.
 This is a great DIY kitchen idea (opens in new tab) that doesn’t cost the earth and offers a montage of memories.

 20. Stick to a theme

 From the wall decor to the china, create real impact by choosing a theme – such as a coastal one.
-This popular maritime theme is a popular one for kitchens, given the seafood element that ties in seamlessly in a room where you prepare and serve food.
+This popular maritime theme is popular for kitchens, given the seafood element that ties in seamlessly in a room where you prepare and serve food.

 21. Add accent colour with wall art

 A single piece of statement artwork can help to add bold accent colours to the space.
 If your kitchen colour scheme (opens in new tab) is that of on-trend dark grey or navy, you might be looking to lift the colour palette with hits of bright colour.

 22. Embrace a gallery wall element

 To give the kitchen unprecedented style credentials a gallery picture wall is the ultimate in wall decor.
 This can be easily achieved on a budget thanks to the handy IKEA picture ledges.
 Simply mount one or two together to create a unique display space for all manner of prints and decorative items.